 This means that you can see the project is going in the right direction at each stage.
 No long term contracts, no commitment to pay for anything past the next milestone.
 You can pull the plug at any time.

-Finally, while cost obviously depends on your needs, our use of modern development frameworks means that we are also productive, and our solutions will be more affordable than you may think.
-A higher upfront cost, but almost negligible development cost.
+Finally, while cost obviously depends on your needs, our use of modern development frameworks and open source frameworks means that we are also productive, and our solutions will be more affordable than you may think.

 When you consider the savings in recurring costs, higher productivity, and lower training costs RoI is very favourable.